Our Cafe’s Mission

 Important elements of this work include:

-Recovery Circles: small groups meeting weekly to share challenges and receive strength-building feedback, and to become more deeply known.
+Recovery Circles: Small peer-support circle that meets the same time each week to share challenges and successes, give and receive feedback, and to become deeply known.

 We provide support, resources and a community of care along the entire continuum of a person’s need for recovery assistance.
 Whether in crisis, newer to recovery, in long-term recovery, after a relapse, during a difficult life change, or mental health transition, the Café is there as a refuge of care with evidence-based support and love.

 We teach people ways to manage mental health, maintain sobriety, and build community.
 We help each individual reclaim life as a person worthy of giving and receiving love.

 Through our work, we prevent individuals from another potentially life-ending crisis, saving taxpayer money in emergency intervention to help them stabilize, and allowing mental health and addiction support professionals to focus on health maintenance and addiction prevention.